ckeditor/ckeditor5/packages/ckeditor5-ui/docs/features/blocktoolbar.md

 ## Demo

 <info-box hint>
 	In the editor below, move the caret around the content.
-You'll see that the block toolbar button (&#182;) is following your selection.
+You will see that the block toolbar button {@icon @ckeditor/ckeditor5-core/theme/icons/drag-indicator.svg drag indicator}  is following your selection.
 Click the button to show the toolbar.
 </info-box>

 {@snippet features/blocktoolbar}